bibinkonankunju/BKOMobileLibrary/README.md

 # BKOMobileLibrary
 It is an iPhone application to request a book from a library.

-This project is in a development stage.
+This is a Work In Progress ⚠️ !
+Should be ready soon :)

 Development Software Details: